andrewabest/Conventional/README.md

 - Must not reference dlls from bin or obj directories
 - Must have all files be embedded resources
+- Must include all matching files in folder

 ## Configuration